Bharath2501/ETG_PROJECT-main/README.md

 # ETG-inventory-management-system_Assignment
-This repository having all the codes with JSON files for making a inventory management system during ETG Internship.
+This repository having all the codes with JSON files for making a inventory management system.

 I have used JSON file system for it, new inventory can be added and purchase can be done
 # features